mriffey/VersionMe/README.md

 ```

 The ini will be named as specified the XML above via the SBINIFILE value.

+Each time you build the app, the build # at the end of the version= value is incremented.
+Likewise, if the date changes, the date portion of the version= value is changed.

 That ini will (can) be read by SetupBuilder like this: